October 28, 2020

 Because of the widespread access to technology and the internet, video learning solutions have become increasingly popular in recent years.
 This is due to the ability to present complex material better and to increase engagement.
 In this article, let’s look into ten video learning solutions to improve the learning experience.

-Another video learning solution that allows you to integrate video into your lessons is EdApp.
-This versatile tool allows organizations to easily create their own scorm compliant eLearning courses with interactive video elements.
+EdApp is the top video learning solution because of its powerful feature and ease of use.
+This versatile tool allows organizations to easily create their own SCORM-compliant eLearning courses with interactive video elements.

-EdApp doesn’t just allow pre-recorded videos, though: the app also supports live video conferencing via Zoom or Microsoft Teams.
-That gives learners instant feedback and encourages social learning activities.
-The two-way video communication made possible through EdApp gives a whole added dimension to the eLearning experience.
+EdApp not only allows pre-recorded and external videos but also supports live video conferencing via Zoom or Microsoft Teams through its Virtual Classroom feature.
+This gives learners instant feedback and encourages social learning activities.
+The two-way video communication made possible through EdApp adds a whole new dimension to the eLearning experience.

 Unlike Howcast, Khan Academy allows for much more tracking of a learner’s progress.
-On the other hand, most of the videos on the site are just words on a background, so it can be less visually compelling for learners.
+On the other hand, most of the videos on the site are just words on a background so that they can be less visually compelling for learners.